 Juveniles are similar to females but paler and more washed-out

-Worldwide.
-Deliberately introduced by man on several continents, this bird is an unwelcome addition to the local ecologies, and another glaring example of the folly of introduction of alien species.
+Nearly worldwide.
+Deliberately introduced by man on several continents, this bird is an unwelcome addition to the local ecologies, and another glaring example of the folly of the introduction of an alien species.
 They are now widespread on all the continents but Antarctica, and compete with native species.
 In the UK their numbers have been in severe decline over the years and they are now on the "Red List" of species at risk.